 Golden Shiner (Notemigonus crysoleucas), Lahontan Redside (Richardsonius egregious; LRS), and Speckled Dace (Rhinichthys osculus) are present at most ponds in the Gold Lake Reservoir area.
 These minnow species may compete with, or directly harm, smaller life stages of SNYLF (e.g., eggs and larvae).
 However, little information is available regarding effects of minnows on SNYLF (see Discussion).
-Brook Trout may also be present in Haven Lake: BK were captured during an overnight gill net set in 2001 and CDFW has not conducted subsequent overnight gill net surveys at Haven Lake.
-Additionally, Haven Lake is the deepest waterbody in the cluster of ponds east of Gold Lake Reservoir.
-Therefore, BK may be persisting in Haven Lake, despite a lack of visual detections during amphibian monitoring.
+Brook Trout may also be present in Haven Lake: BK were last captured in the lake during an overnight gill net set in 2001.
+In 2020, CDFW staff again set a gill net overnight in Haven Lake and did not capture any BK.
+This suggests that BK may have died out in the absence of stocking, but is not conclusive evidence that the lake contains no BK.
 Nearby Snag Lake contains self-sustaining Brown Bullhead (Ameiurus nebulosus), and possibly BK and Rainbow Trout (Oncorhynchus mykiss; RT).
 CDFW stocked Snag Lake with BK until 2000 and RT until 2017.
 The persistent fish populations in Snag Lake may preclude any SNYLF reproduction and reduce the likelihood of post-metamorphic frog occupancy (Knapp and Matthews 2000).
 CDFW regularly stocks the largest lake in the area, Gold Lake Reservoir, with RT and Brown Trout (Salmo trutta).
 Monitoring data show that Gold Lake Reservoir contains self-sustaining populations of Lake Trout (Salvelinus namaycush), BK, and LRS (CDFW, unpubl. data).